leesjensen/cs260-w2022/Unit4.md

 ## V3 - Learning Vue CLI

 A simple cli created app.
-This is the first transpiled project.
 The dist directory must be deployed.

 Talk about just deploying the dist directory.
 Changing the NGINX config to point to the right directory.